Workflow Runs are single-use, dynamic instances of workflows.

 Learn more about running multiple workflows.

-You can also assign users to a workflow run via integrations or automations.
+You can also assign users to a workflow when you run it via integrations or automations.

 Note: You can also invite a user to your organization as a guest and assign them to your workflow run, by typing their full email address into the field that opens when you click “Assign users” and hitting the enter key.

-To allow you to keep track of whole workflow runs and when they are due, you can set a due date on them, as shown below:
+To allow you to keep track of whole workflow runs and when they are due, you can set a due date for them, as shown below.